SiddharthVarde22/battle-tank-game_Outscal/README.md

 Training project using Unity's Battle Tank base artwork_Outscal <br>
 3D battletank game developed in Unity using artwork of Battletank game from unity.

+### Disclaimer
+ - Game is in development, There are few changes needed that i will Add as soon as possible.

 ### Description
 It is a 3d Game developed using Unity and C#, where player needs to survive and kill as many as enemy tanks as possibe.